alesantuz/musclesyneRgies/paper.md

 # Statement of need

+A Statement of Need section that clearly illustrates the research purpose of the software.

+EXAMPLE:
 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was